OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

-Minipod Overview
+Gen2 Pod Overview
 ================

-The MINIPOD is the Open Storage Network's second-generation pod architecture it provides similar storage capacity to the V1 rack appliance in a 7U footprint.
-The minipod is less complex to order, install, cable and manage compared to the V1 appliance trading some component redundancy for a more compact hardware architecture.
+The Gen2 Pod is the Open Storage Network's second-generation pod architecture it provides similar storage capacity to the Gen1 rack appliance in a 7U footprint.
+The new pod is less complex to order, install, cable and manage compared to the Gen1 appliance trading some component redundancy for a more compact hardware architecture.

 General Configuration
 ---------------------

-The minipod consists of three identical servers and a 106 drive JBOD.
+The Gen2 Pod consists of three identical servers and a 106 drive JBOD.

 Data availability is supported via N+1 (i.e. 2+1) redundant server infrastructure.
 If any server fails, operators can reconfigure the remaining two systems to take